JVanDerHout/websitetester/blog/index.md

 ***See below an overview of lodging options.*** <br>
 **Please note that we are not coordinating room blocks.
 We recommend booking at your earliest convinience.** <br>
-Lodging descriptions are grouped by locaiton.
+Lodging descriptions are grouped by location.
 Tags are included to help you find options that fit your location preference and budget. <br>

 {% include section.html %}